10 April, 2008

 grep(EXP, @array)

-But, if you want to use a block expression then you must use
+But, if you want to do something more complicated then you must use

 grep {BLOCK} @array